vvs31415/rust-interop/book/src/c/parameter-and-return.md

 |    f32    |           float           |
 |    f64    |          double           |

-There's also some compatibility types in [std::os::raw](https://doc.rust-lang.org/std/os/raw/index.html) for the platform specific C types.
+There are also some compatibility types in [std::os::raw](https://doc.rust-lang.org/std/os/raw/index.html) for the platform-specific C types.
 Here's an excerpt:

 |        Rust        |       C       |
 |:------------------:|:-------------:|